Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

-where the graphs $F$ only depend on $H$ and $\#\homs{F}{L^{-1}(G)}$ is the number of homomorphisms from $F$ to the primal graph of $G$. \Cref{thm:implicit_line_dicho_intro} then follows by complexity monotonicity~\cite{CurticapeanDM17} and the classification of counting homomorphisms to bipartite graph as given by \cref{thm:genhomdich_intro}.
+where the graphs $F$ can be efficiently computed from $H$ and $\#\homs{F}{L^{-1}(G)}$ is the number of homomorphisms from $F$ to the primal graph of $G$. \Cref{thm:implicit_line_dicho_intro} then follows by complexity monotonicity~\cite{CurticapeanDM17} and the classification of counting homomorphisms to bipartite graph as given by \cref{thm:genhomdich_intro}.

 \paragraph*{Organization of the Paper}